oneTRANSPORT/android-one-transport-sdk/extras/documentation/local_cache.md

 Local caching API
 =================

-The oneTransport SDK provides a way for clients to acquire and store data from the CSE in a structured format suitable for running local queries.
+The oneTRANSPORT SDK provides a way for clients to acquire and store data from the CSE in a structured format suitable for running local queries.
 A typical Android pattern is implemented where a SQLite database is wrapped by a Content Provider, using a Sync Adapter to refresh the content when needed.